-During eutectic solidification thermal convection is primarily involved and constitutional convection can be disregarded.
-Again, the crucible geometry is crucial for directional solidification, as it is possible to influence convection by adjusting the crucible shape and positioning.
+During eutectic solidification, thermal convection is primarily involved and constitutional convection can be disregarded.
+Again, the crucible geometry is crucial for directional solidification as it is possible to influence convection by adjusting the crucible shape and positioning.

 Applying external forces such as magnetic fields can help suppress convection.
-In other cases rotating the sample can induce coriolis forces that will also influence convection in the melt [82, p.
+In other cases, rotating the sample can induce coriolis forces that will also influence convection in the melt [82, p.
 176 et seqq., et sqq.].

-More details on directional solidification and diffusion-coupled growth can be found in literature.
-Recent publications include work done by Liu and Elliot [100] next to an overview by Böttinger et al. [101] as well as papers by Cadirli et al. [102], Hassel et al. [73], and Milenković et al. [103].
+More details on directional solidification and diffusion-coupled growth can be found in the literature.
+Recent publications include work done by Liu and Elliot [100], an overview by Böttinger et al. [101] as well as papers by Cadirli et al. [102], Hassel et al. [73], and Milenković et al. [103].
 3.3 A (very short) Excursion into Crystallography

-Knowledge of the crystallographic nature of a material's surfaces is useful for understanding it's chemical reactivity, mechanical stability, etc. In order to discuss the crystallography of the investigated materials a short description of crystallography and crystallographic nomenclature will follow.
+Knowledge of the crystallographic nature of a material's surfaces is useful for understanding its chemical reactivity, mechanical stability, etc. In order to discuss the crystallography of the investigated materials, a short description of crystallography and crystallographic nomenclature will follow.

-A crystal is defined as a material who's atomic constituents have a long range order in all three dimensions forming a lattice.
-For describing the structure of the crystal it is sufficient to know the structure of the smallest ever-repeating unit cell as well as the length and direction of the three vectors that describe the distances between the unit cells.
-The lattice constants a, b, c are given by the norm of the three basic vectors as well as by the three angles α, β, γ between the vectors.
-Designating the position of the atoms in the unit cell is achieved by using the coordinates x, y, z which are fractions of the lattice constants (see fig. 3.4) [104].
+A crystal is defined as a material whose atomic constituents have a long range order in all three dimensions forming a lattice.
+To describe the structure of the crystal, it is sufficient to know the structure of the smallest ever-repeating unit cell as well as the length and direction of the three vectors that describe the distances between the unit cells.
+The lattice constants a, b, c are given by the norm of the three basic vectors as well as by the three angles $\alpha, \beta, \gamma$ between the vectors.
+The positions of the atoms in the unit are designated by using the coordinates x, y, z which are fractions of the lattice constants (see fig. 3.4) [104].